datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 Since the QUIC network protocol is built on UDP, most clients will require $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
 This header is added to the response of the HTTP/2 and HTTP/1.1 connections.
 When the client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to $productName$ using the QUIC protocol.

+QUIC requires Transport Layer Security (TLS) version 1.3 to communicate.
+Otherwise, $productName$ will fall back to HTTP/2 or HTTP/1.1, both of which support other TLS versions if client does not support TLS v1.3.
+Due to this restriction, some clients also require valid certificatesand will not upgrade to HTTP/3 traffic with self-signed certificates.

 Because HTTP/3 adoption is still growing and and changing, the $productName$ team will continue update this documentation as features change and mature.

 ## Setting up HTTP/3 with $productName$

+To configure $productName$ for HTTP/3 you need to do the following:

+1. Configure `Listener` resources.
 2. Configure a `Host`.
 3. Have a valid certificate.
 4. Setup an external load balancer.

+### Configuring the Listener resources

 To make $productName$ listen for HTTP/3 connections over the QUIC network protocol, you need to configure a `Listener` with `TLS`, `HTTP`, and `UDP` configured within `protocolStack`.

 <Alert severity="info">
+The <code>protocolStack</code> elements need to be entered in the specific order of <code>TLS, HTTP, UDP.</code>
 </Alert>

+The `Listener` configured for HTTP/3 can be bound to the same address and port (`0.0.0.0:8443`) as the `Listener` that supports HTTP/2 and HTTP/1.1.
+This is not required, but it allows $productName$ to inject the default `alt-svc: h3=":443"; ma=86400, h3-29=":443"; ma=86400` header into the responses returned over the TCP connection with no additional configuration needed. **Most clients such as browsers require the `alt-svc` header to upgrade to HTTP/3**.

 <Alert severity="info">
+The current default of `alt-svc: h3=":443"; ma=86400, h3-29=":443"; ma=86400` means that the external load balancer must be configured to accept traffic on port `:443` for the client to upgrade the request.</code>.
 </Alert>

 ```yaml